What the heck is "web a11y"?

 Numeronyms are also helpful where brevity is important, such as in tweets because Twitter enforces a character maximum.
 Since there are less characters to type, it can also be more efficient once you get used to using it.
 For me personally, it's also easier to remember how to spell!

-Do I have to use it?
+Do I have to a11y instead of accessibility?

 Nope!
 If you like using the word "accessibility" more than you like using the "a11y" numeronym, please continue to do so.
 It's definitely a matter of preference and using one or the other does not make you more or less knowledgeable.
 If someone tells you otherwise, they are unfairly gatekeeping the topic of web accessibility.
 What truly matters is that you know what "a11y" means so you're not thrown off when you read it in other people's content.